Find out 32 bit or 64-bit java JDK version in Java

 Java HotSpot(TM) 64-Bit Server VM (build 20.2-b06, mixed mode)

-If you want to know what the reference size is you can use Unsafe.addressSize().
-Note: this is usually 4 as most 64-bit JVM will be using 32-bit references for up to 32 GB of heap.
+If you want to know the reference size, you can use Unsafe.addressSize().
+Note that this is usually 4, as most 64-bit JVMs use 32-bit references for up to 32 GB of heap.

 Wrap up

-To sum up, We learned how to find the installed JDK version on 64-bit or 32-bit using the java program and command line.
+In conclusion, we’ve learned how to identify the installed JDK version as 64-bit or 32-bit using a Java program and command line.